 Looking after our own…The Benevolent Fund was established in 1942 for the relief of women in need who had been, for at least three consecutive years, members of a Soroptimist Club in the United Kingdom including the Channel Islands, Isle of Man and the Republic of Ireland.
 Its income is derived from an annual levy on members within these islands, interest from investments, and from donations and legacies.

-As it stands at the moment, without a considerable increase in its investments, the Benevolent Fund will run out of money in approximately five years.
-The Trustees do not want this to happen because they know the stories (which I cannot share with you) but, as the Trustee from Midland Chase, I ask you to ask yourselves the question – What if it was me?
-More than ever, this year has shown us that hardship/need can arrive at the door of those who least expect it.
+As it stands at the moment, without considerable increase in investments, the Benevolent Fund will run out of funds in approximately five years, sooner if there is another unforeseen influx of applicants, such as during the COVID pandemic.
+The Trustees do not want this to happen, they know the stories of those who turn to the Fund for help, The recent past has shown us that hardship can arrive at the door of those who least expect it.